Tomonobu Itagaki: Frank personality

 Itagaki valued frank and "to the point" attitudes, believing anything else would allow "quibbles and sectionalists" to come in and derail the train of thought.
 His frank attitude was also in line with his admitted aggression.
 This related to his desire for challenges, producing games like Ninja Gaiden which are acknowledged as "hard" by the gaming industry, and to push himself to produce games which can contend as the best games of the genre.
 He openly claimed to be the sole creative force behind his projects, as well as being able to convey his plan clearly for the team to understand.
 He bemoaned that the Japanese are starting to forget the basic concepts, closing off their minds to outside criticisms.

 Itagaki consistently gave harsh opinions on Namco's Tekken games, mainly due to his grudge against the company for its insulting radio commercial on his Dead or Alive game.
 He stated he never forgot an insult to his family, and would retaliate with "nuclear missiles more than 100 times for that".
 This along with what he viewed as Tekken's stagnation in the fighting game genre (starting from Tekken 4), led him to condemn the Tekken series, placing it as his top five hated games, in spite of him stating Tekken, Tekken 2, and Tekken 3 were good games which his family enjoyed.
 In 2025, series director Katsuhiro Harada revealed that Itagaki had apologised privately to Namco Bandai in 2008, saying he had respected Tekken and its staff, and that his aggressive language was part of a strategy to draw media attention, especially from Western gaming outlets.

 Personal life, death and legacy

 Itagaki was married and had a daughter, whom he has mentioned as one of the primary influences on his projects and a constant gaming partner in games like the Halo series.
 Itagaki had in his office a set of katana his father made for him, which he tended to take out to show to his visitors.
 As he wished to stop people from reading his expressions during gambling-type games, he was always seen wearing sunglasses, a habit that became his trademark in the video game community.

 On October 16, 2025, Itagaki's family posted news of his death through a pre-written message on his Facebook account.
-He was 58.
+He was 58 and, according to his close friend James Mielke, had been suffering from a serious illness in his final days.
 Team Ninja acknowledged his death and offered condolences on social media, together with industry veterans such as Tekken producer Katsuhiro Harada.
 Others, such as Super Smash Bros. director Masahiro Sakurai wrote separate tributes.
+Harada and general manager of Koei Tecmo's entertainment division, Yosuke Hayashi, were amongst the attendees who were Itagaki's memorial service held on November 27, 2025, and delivered eulogies.